ChiriVulpes/scryfall-sdk/README.md

 A Node.js SDK for https://scryfall.com/docs/api-overview written in Typescript.

-As of July 31st, 2017, all features of https://magicthegathering.io/ are supported.
+As of August 26th, 2017, all features of https://scryfall.com/docs/api-methods are supported.

 ## Installation